AFSA offers six awards for recognition of exemplary performance, extraordinary contributions to effectiveness, professionalism and morale.

 Click here to nominate someone for the Mark Palmer Award

-- The Nelson B. Delavan Award recognizes the work of a Foreign Service Office Management Specialist who has made a significant contribution to post or office effectiveness and morale beyond the framework of her or his job responsibilities.
+- The Nelson B. Delavan Award recognizes the work of a Foreign Service Office Management Specialist who has made a significant contribution to post or office in effectiveness and morale, both within as well as beyond the framework of her or his job responsibilities.

 Click here to nominate someone for the Nelson B. Delavan Award